horazont/ansible-pulseaudio/README.md

 * Upon change of any configuration, the pulseaudio daemon is not restarted or anything.
 I don’t know how to fix this (it runs in a user systemd), PRs appreciated.
+* While the unit files for socket activation are in this repository, I had to disable it; Pulseaudio 5.0 (which ships with debian jessie) cannot into socket activation yet.

 License and attributions
 ------------------------